bentomhall/nih-system/homebrewery/world/geography.md

 ### Khaimal
 Very little is known about this xenophobic city-state.
 Located at the north-west corner of the Frozen Coast on the north sea, it is inhabited by vulkate (lava-born) dwarves who refuse any contact with the outside.
 Violently.
 Using long-range artillery against ships cresting the horizon.

+### Lowbridge Republic, The
+The republic sits just north of Kaelthia, where the old Lowbridge Locks were (before the Winter War of 251 AC).
+The merchant town of Lowbridge has become a new trade hub connecting the dwarven and jazuu lands with the human lands of the west.
+It competes with the northern trade route through Merrydale; the route through Lowbridge is much more settled but longer and more heavily taxed, with explicit favoritism of Lowbridge-based caravan trading.

+### Mar'osh
+A newcomer to the political stage, Mar'osh was founded in 247 AC by Maerik Mar'osh, an orcish warlord and survivor of an attack that destroyed most of the rest of his tribe.
+Located in the Fiach Wood a few days journey from the furthest area claimed by Wyrmhold, it is built on a resolute desire for security from the "civilized" folks and their struggles.
+Originally fairly decentralized, with the constituent tribes retaining significant authority, the last few years have seen significant consolidation under the young king.
+A young black dragon named Segi no Iusta ("Hero of Justice") has taken up residence in the north parts of the kingdom with the king's assent, lending his enthusiastic (if sometimes ham-fisted) aid to suppressing threats.

+As a matter of policy, Mar'osh is strictly neutral, in a heavily armed way.
+They will not aggress against other groups, tribes, or nations, but any incursions against them or their allies will be met with extreme and unrelenting force.

+### Merrydale